pupilfirst/wd301-scripts/handling-advanced-ui-events/add-drag-drop-capability/README.md

 Let's modify the `Coloumn` component to adhere to the requirement.
 The function should have the signature `(provided: DroppableProvided, snapshot: DroppableStateSnapshot) => ReactElement<HTMLElement, string | JSXElementConstructor<any>>`.

 The first argument in the function, `provided` will have two attributes - `innerRef` and `droppableProps`, that should be passed along as props to the target element which is to be made droppable.
 We will use the `spread` operator to pass along the `provided.droppableProps` to our `TaskList` component.
+We need to add `provided.placeholder` to support as a placeholder for enabling drop capability.

 ```tsx
 const Coloumn: React.FC<Props> = (props) => {